FAQs

 • How often should I have my pool cleaned?

-Weekly maintenance is recommended for most residential pools.
-Hiring professional pool cleaners for regular weekly service ensures proper chemical balance, prevents algae growth, removes debris before it can cause damage, and identifies potential equipment issues early.
-This frequency maintains water clarity and sanitation while extending the life of your pool surfaces and equipment.
-During periods of heavy use or extreme weather, more frequent service may be beneficial.
+For most residential pools, weekly maintenance is advisable.
+Regular professional cleaning ensures proper chemical balance, prevents algae growth, removes debris promptly, and identifies potential equipment issues early.
+This frequency maintains water clarity and sanitation while extending the lifespan of pool surfaces and equipment.
+During periods of heavy use or extreme weather conditions, more frequent service may be beneficial.

 • Do I need to be home during the maintenance visit?

-No, as long as we have access to your pool and equipment area, you don't need to be present.
-Our pool cleaners can perform all necessary tasks without disrupting your day.
-Many clients provide gate codes, which we keep secure.
-We'll send you a confirmation when service is completed.
+Your presence isn't required during maintenance visits, provided we have access to your pool and equipment area.
+Our technicians can perform all necessary tasks without disrupting your schedule.
+Many clients provide secure gate codes for easy access.
+We'll send a confirmation once the service is completed.

 • What services are included in your weekly maintenance package?

-Our standard weekly maintenance includes water testing and chemical balancing, skimming debris, emptying skimmer and pump baskets, brushing pool walls and steps, vacuuming the pool floor, checking equipment functionality, and inspecting for any potential issues.
-Our pool cleaners handle all of these tasks with care and precision to keep your pool in top shape.
-We also provide a digital report after each visit.
+Our standard weekly maintenance package encompasses water testing and chemical balancing, debris skimming, emptying skimmer and pump baskets, brushing pool walls and steps, vacuuming the pool floor, checking equipment functionality, and inspecting for potential issues.
+Our technicians perform these tasks meticulously to maintain your pool's optimal condition.
+After each visit, we provide a comprehensive digital report.

 • What makes your pool service different from others?

-Our technicians are fully certified and undergo continuing education to stay current with the latest pool technology and maintenance techniques.
-Our professional pool cleaners use digital testing equipment for precise chemical readings, provide detailed service reports with photos, and offer a satisfaction guarantee.
-If you're not happy with our service, we'll return to address any issues at no additional charge.
+Our pool service stands out due to our fully certified technicians who undergo continuous education to stay updated with the latest pool technology and maintenance techniques.
+We utilize digital testing equipment for precise chemical readings, provide detailed service reports with photographs, and offer a satisfaction guarantee.
+If you're not satisfied with our service, we'll address any issues at no additional cost.

 • How fast can you provide a repair estimate?

-Depending upon when you reach out to us, our pool cleaners and technicians can often provide repair estimates and complete repairs the same day.
+Our response time for repair estimates is typically very quick.
+Depending on when you contact us, our technicians can often provide estimates and complete repairs on the same day.

 • How do you handle vacation coverage?

 We offer flexible scheduling for vacation coverage.
-Our pool cleaners can increase visit frequency or schedule additional chemical checks if you're leaving for an extended period.
-We recommend notifying us at least one week before your departure so we can adjust our maintenance plan accordingly.
+Our team can increase visit frequency or schedule additional chemical checks during your extended absence.
+We recommend informing us at least one week before your departure to allow us to adjust our maintenance plan accordingly.

 • I just bought a new home and the pool is green from neglect.
 Can you drain and clean it?

-Yes, we can drain and clean your neglected pool completely.
-Our experienced pool cleaners handle the entire restoration process, including draining the contaminated water, professional cleaning of surfaces to remove algae and stains, inspection of all equipment, necessary repairs, refilling with fresh water, and proper chemical balancing.
-We'll transform your green pool into a sparkling oasis you can enjoy with confidence.
-We also offer an ongoing maintenance plan to prevent future issues.
+Yes, we can fully restore your neglected pool.
+Our comprehensive restoration process includes draining contaminated water, professionally cleaning surfaces to remove algae and stains, inspecting all equipment, performing necessary repairs, refilling with fresh water, and properly balancing chemicals.
+We'll transform your green pool into a pristine swimming environment.
+We also offer ongoing maintenance plans to prevent future issues.

 • Why do I need to drain my pool if the cyanuric acid is too high?

-High cyanuric acid (CYA) levels cannot be reduced through chemical treatment alone.
-When CYA exceeds 100 ppm, it can "lock up" chlorine, making it ineffective against algae and bacteria regardless of how much chlorine you add.
-This condition, known as "chlorine lock," compromises water sanitation and safety.
-Professional pool cleaners can assist with partial or complete draining, the only effective solution to dilute and reduce CYA to appropriate levels (30-50 ppm), restoring proper chlorine effectiveness.
+Excessive cyanuric acid (CYA) levels, typically above 100 ppm, can't be reduced through chemical treatment alone.
+High CYA can render chlorine ineffective against algae and bacteria, a condition known as 'chlorine lock,' which compromises water sanitation.
+Partial or complete draining is the only effective solution to dilute and reduce CYA to appropriate levels (30-50 ppm), restoring proper chlorine effectiveness.
+Our professionals can assist with this process to ensure your pool's safety and cleanliness.